usgs/wdfn-blog/content/how-we_work_spring-2021.md

 delivery product line *Water Data for the Nation* (WDFN).
 Here's our product vision:

-> **Water Data for the Nation makes high quality water information discoverable, accessible, and usable for everyone.**
+> **Water Data for the Nation makes high-quality water information discoverable, accessible, and usable for everyone.**

 We use a principled approach to accomplishing our goals.
 Here's more about how we work: